Using DLRS to Monitor the Most Recent Email Reception Date in Salesforce

 }

-Testing via Salesforce Developer Console
+Using the Salesforce Developer Console for testing

 // Insert a new test email and link it to an account